+Workforce Arizona Council

+WIOA Local Board Governance Policy

-STATE WORKFORCE POLICY #1 Workforce Innovation and Opportunity Act (WIOA) Local Governance
+POLICY NAME: Workforce Innovation and Opportunity Act (WIOA) Local Board Governance Policy

+POLICY NUMBER: 01

+EFFECTIVE DATE: June 1, 2023

 ISSUING AGENCY: Workforce Arizona Council

-SCOPE: Workforce Arizona Council, Arizona Department of Economic Security, Arizona Commerce Authority/Office of Economic Opportunity, Local Workforce Development Boards, Local Workforce Administrative Entities and Fiscal Agents, One-Stop Operators, and Workforce System Stakeholders
+SCOPE: Workforce Arizona Council (Council), Arizona Department of Economic Security (DES) Staff, Arizona Commerce Authority/Office of Economic Opportunity (ACA/OEO) Staff, Local Workforce Development Boards (LWDBs), Local Workforce Administrative Entities and Fiscal Agents, One-Stop Operators, and Workforce System Stakeholders

 REFERENCES: Title I of the Workforce Innovation and Opportunity Act (WIOA) of 2014, (Pub.
-L. 113-128); WIOA Final Labor Rule, 20 CFR Subpart B WIOA Local Governance and Subpart C Local Boards Part 601, 651, 652 et al; 2 CFR 200, Uniform Guidance for Federal Financial Assistance, as applicable.
+L. 113-128); WIOA Final Labor Rule, Title 20, Chapter V, part 679, Subpart A, for State WDB, and Subpart B for LWDAs and Subpart C for LWDBs, 20 CFR 683.640, 20 CFR 683.650, 2 CFR 200, Uniform Guidance for Federal Financial Assistance, as applicable.

-EFFECTIVE DATE: June 5, 2019

-OBJECTIVE: This policy articulates the State's vision and purpose for the Local Workforce Development Boards (LWDBs), provides requirements on the appointment and certification of LWDBs, outlines the roles, responsibilities and authority of the chief elected officials (CEOs) and the LWDBs in regards to the local ARIZONA@WORK system, and describes the process for Local Workforce Development Area (LWDA) designation.
+OBJECTIVE: This policy articulates the Workforce Arizona Council's vision and purpose for the Local Workforce Development Boards (LWDBs), provides requirements on the appointment and certification of LWDBs, outlines the roles, responsibilities and authority of the chief elected officials (CEOs) and the LWDBs in regards to the local ARIZONA@WORK system, and describes the process for Local Workforce Development Area (LWDA) designation.

+TABLE OF CONTENTS:

-TABLE OF CONTENTS I. Definitions
+- I. Definitions

-II.
+- II.
 LWDBs Established

-III.
+- III.
 Chief Elected Official Agreement for Consortia

-IV.
+- IV.
 Shared Governance Agreement

-V. Vision & Purpose of LWDB
+- V. Vision & Purpose of LWDB

-VI.
+- VI.
 LWDB Roles and Responsibilities

-VII.
+- VII.
 LWDB Recruitment Process

-VIII.
+- VIII.
 LWDB Certification

-IX.
+- IX.
 LWDBs Conduct Business Openly

-X. LWDB Membership
+- X. LWDB Membership

-XI.
+- XI.
 Other LWDB Requirements

+- XII.
 Policymaking Authority of LWDB Members

-Prohibited LWDB Members

-Authority to Hire LWDB Staff
+- XIII.
+Prohibited LWDB Members Authority to Hire LWDB Staff

-Diverse Geographic Areas Represented

-Represent Multiple Entities
+- XIV.
+Diverse Geographic Areas Represented Represent Multiple Entities

-LWDB Chair

-Voting Privilege
+- XV.
+LWDB Chair Voting Privilege

-Standing Committees
+- XVI.
+Standing Committees Bylaws

-Bylaws

-XII.
+- XVII.
 LWDA Designation Request

-XIII.
+- XVIII.
 LWDA Designation

-XIV.
-Local Plan Modifications

-I. DEFINITIONS: Chief elected official -- The term ''chief elected official'' means--
+I. DEFINITIONS:

+Chief Elected Official (CEO) means:
-(A) the chief elected executive officer of a unit of general local government in a LWDA; and

-(B) in a case in which a LWDA includes more than one unit of general local government, the individuals designated under the agreement described in section 107(c)(1)(B).
+- 1. The chief elected executive officer of a unit of general local government in a Local Workforce Development Area (LWDA); and - 2.
+In a case in which a LWDA includes more than one unit of general local government, the individuals designated under the agreement described in section 107(c)(1)(B).

-In Arizona, the local workforce system is known as the local ARIZONA@WORK system.
+Local Workforce System: In Arizona, the local workforce system is known as the local ARIZONA@WORK system.

-In Arizona, the State Workforce Development Board is called the Workforce Arizona Council (WAC).
+Workforce Arizona Council: In Arizona, the State Workforce Development Board is called the Workforce Arizona Council or the "Council".

-Local Workforce Development Area: A geographic area, designated by the Governor in accordance with WIOA Sec 106(b)(1)(B), to serve as a jurisdiction for the administration of workforce development activities using Adult, Dislocated Worker, and Youth funds allocated by the State and to coordinate efforts related to the other core programs at a local community level.
+Local Workforce Development Area (LWDA): A geographic area, designated by the Governor in accordance with WIOA Sec 106(b)(1)(B), to serve as a jurisdiction for the administration of workforce development activities using Adult, Dislocated Worker, and Youth funds allocated by the State and to coordinate efforts related to the other core programs at a local community level.

 II.
-LWDBS ESTABLISHED: There shall be established, and certified by the Arizona Governor, a LWDB in each LWDA of the State to carry out the functions described in WIOA 107 (d) (and any functions specified for the LWDB under WIOA or the provisions establishing a core program) for such area.
-(WIOA 107(a))
+LWDBS ESTABLISHED: There shall be established, and certified by the Arizona Governor, a Local Workforce Development Board (LWDB) in each LWDA of the State to carry out the functions described in WIOA (and any functions specified for the LWDB under WIOA or the provisions establishing a core program) for such area.

 III.
-CHIEF ELECTED OFFICIAL AGREEMENT FOR CONSORTIA: If a LWDA includes more than one unit of general local government, the CEOs of such units must execute a written consortia agreement that specifies the respective roles of the individual CEOs in the appointment of the members of the local workforce development board (LWDB) from the individuals nominated or recommended to be such members in accordance with eligible criteria, and in carrying out any other responsibilities assigned to CEOs under WIOA (WIOA 107 (c)(1)(B)(i and ii).
+CHIEF ELECTED OFFICIAL AGREEMENT FOR CONSORTIA:

+If a LWDA includes more than one unit of general local government, the CEOs of such units must execute a written consortia agreement.
+The agreement must specify the respective roles of the individual CEOs in the appointment of the members of the LWDB from the individuals nominated or recommended to be such members in accordance with eligible criteria, and in carrying out any other responsibilities assigned to CEOs under WIOA.

-If the CEOs are unable to reach agreement after a reasonable effort, the Governor may appoint the members of the LWDB from individuals nominated or recommended as specified in WIOA 107(c)(1)(B).
+If the CEOs are unable to reach agreement after a reasonable effort, the Governor may appoint the members of the LWDB from individuals nominated or recommended as specified in WIOA.